-At the Institute of Nanotechnologies in Electronics, Spintronics and Photonics (INTEL) of the National Research Nuclear University MEPhI, the youth laboratory "Low-Temperature Co-fired Ceramics (LTCC) in Microelectronics" is demonstrating significant success in creating domestic analogues of critical electronic components.
-A team of 17 people, mainly students and young scientists, focuses on two key tasks: developing miniature gas sensors of a new generation and creating unique laser equipment for micromachining materials — ensuring technological import substitution in instrumentation.
+At the Institute of Nanotechnologies in Electronics, Spintronics and Photonics (INTEL) of MEPhI National Research Nuclear University, the youth laboratory "Low-Temperature Co-fired Ceramic (LTCC) Technologies in Microelectronics" is demonstrating significant success in creating domestic analogues of critical electronic components.
+A team of 17 people, mainly students and young scientists, focuses on two key tasks: developing miniature gas sensors of a new generation and creating unique laser equipment for microprocessing materials — ensuring technological import substitution in instrumentation.

 The leading engineer of the laboratory, Maya Etrekоva, laureate of the Moscow Government Prize, is working on sensors based on wide-bandgap semiconductors (silicon carbide, gallium oxide):